Play Store ASO: How to Add Keywords and Enhance Your App’s Visibility

 👉 How to Choose the Right App Category to Boost Organic Traffic

 Google will prompt you to choose tags from a predefined list.
-Tags help describe what users can do with your app or game, improving its discoverability.
+Tags describe what users can do with your app or game, enhancing its discoverability.

-You can refer to Google Play’s guidelines on how to select appropriate categories and tags.
+Refer to Google Play’s guidelines for selecting suitable categories and tags.

-Google Play also requires developers to include contact information, making it easier for users to reach out.
-At a minimum, you must provide an email address.
-If desired, you can also add a phone number and website link.
+Google Play requires developers to provide contact information to facilitate user enquiries.
+At minimum, provide an email address.
+Optionally, include a phone number and website link.

-After completing these fields, the next step is to set up your store listing.
+After completing these fields, proceed to set up your store listing.

-Creating an effective store listing on Google Play is a vital step before publishing your Android app.
-This process involves optimizing both text and visual metadata to improve your app’s visibility in search results and enhance user conversions.
+Creating an effective store listing is essential before publishing your Android app.
+This involves optimising text and visual metadata to improve visibility in search results and boost user conversions.

 -Character Limit: 30 characters.